Geeth1002/SWPM-Project/README.md

 Use a Laravel Boilerplate Project - http://laravel-boilerplate.com ... an easy to learn API and is built on a Bootstrap foundation with a front and backend architecture.

+Note : Before you follow any of the guides below, you must ensure that XAMPP contorl panel (PHP) & Composser is already installed on your computer.
+In addition, you must set PHP as an environmental variable within your system for shortcut command access to the engine.

 01. Clone the project. (https://github.com/Geeth1002/SWPM-Project.git)
 02. Open XAMPP contorl panel and turn on Apache and MySQL Servers.
 03. Create empty database in phpmyadmin (DB Name : nsbmtimetable).